๐Ÿ‘ค Basics

 Wealth is control of time, comfort, and attention without bending your values.
 The opposite of wealth is compulsion: when bills, status games, or fear dictate your day.
 Money is a tool, not an identity; it should widen your options and strengthen your integrity.

-Wealth has many factors, but material-wise, the test is simple.
-If more money would not change how you spend today, you are already operating from wealth.
+Wealth has many factors, but material-wise, the test is simple: if more money would not change how you spend today, you are already operating from wealth.
 If it would, then you are still buying back control.

 Wealth is not being paper-rich with no time for family or those you care about.
 And it is not endless time with the people you love but no resources to create the life you want.
 Nor is it having money but lacking the health, energy, or company to enjoy it.

 Real wealth is the balance that gives you the time, the means, and the vitality to choose freely.
-It makes your life resilient to shocks, lets you walk away from bad deals, and funds work that matters while protecting the people you love.
+It makes your life resilient to shocks, lets you walk away from bad deals, and funds work that matters to you while protecting the people you love.
+Wealth is quiet control, not loud consumption.
+It is having many doors open, and the clarity to walk through the ones that align with your values.